eddieantonio/predictive-text-studio/.github/CONTRIBUTING.md

     git switch --create NAME-OF-YOUR-NEW-BRANCH

-Try to name the branch something indicative of what it will attempts to resolve!
+Try to name the branch something indicative of what it will attempt to resolve!

 **Optional**: delete your old branch.
 If you were working on something